 Every year, the Inland Revenue assesses which citizens are required to file income tax (IH) returns.
 Those who meet the conditions will receive an invitation to do so.
 This invitation entails a legal obligation to file a tax return.

 In addition, there are citizens who are presumed to be entitled to a refund.
-In those cases, there is no obligation to file a return, but it may be beneficial to do so.
-This assessment too takes place within the same process, but does not lead to an invitation.
+In those cases, there is no obligation to file a return, but it may be advantageous to do so.
+This assessment is also done within the same process, but does not lead to an invitation.

 The purpose of the algorithm is to automatically determine whether a citizen has an obligation to file a tax return.
 This is done on the basis of predefined selection rules and data from different administrations.